jnanakp/jnanakp/README.md

 ## Hey, I'm Jnana👋

-👩‍🎓⚡Analytics Grad with an Engineering Background – Figuring Things Out, One Dataset at a Time📊🤓
+👩‍🎓⚡Analytics Grad with an Engineering Background – Figuring Things Out, One Dataset at a Time 📊🤓

 ---